oroinc/documentation/user_guide/workflow_management.rst

 If no default step is specified, one of the transitions from "Start" step must be performed to create a workflow for the record.

-UI Limitations for Workflows Created
+UI Limitations for Workflow Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OroCRM workflows can be created from the both back-end and UI, however there is a number if functions that can be defined for a workflow only from the back-end and require some coding skills:
+OroCRM workflows can be created from the both back-end and UI, however there is a number if functions that can be defined for a workflow only from the back-end in the course of intergration:

 - Define Init and Post Actions such as creation of another entity, processing of the existing entity data,